Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Instructions

-• Place the peaches and lemon juice in a deep, heavy-bottomed saucepan.
+• Toss the chopped peaches with the lemon juice in a heavy-bottomed jam pot.

 Notes